Seb2lyon/ClassGenerator/README.md

 # ClassGenerator

-ClassGenerator is a GUI program (in french) written in C++ with Qt library.
+ClassGenerator is a GUI program (in french, english or polish) written in C++ with Qt library.

 This is a graphical tool that will help you to generate automatically a C++ class source code.